Kara Medoff Barnett

-Kara Medoff Barnett (born Kara Silber Medoff; September 26, 1978) is an American business executive, theatre producer, and arts administrator.
+Kara Silber Medoff Barnett (born September 26, 1978) is an American business executive, theatre producer, and arts administrator.
 She is the former managing director of Lincoln Center International and executive director of American Ballet Theatre.
+Since 2023, she has served as the managing director of the General Atlantic Foundation.

 Early life and education

 Kara Silber Medoff was born on September 26, 1978, in Durham, North Carolina, as the first of six children to Dr. Jeffrey Roy Medoff, a gastroenterologist and owner of a clinical medical research company, and Debra Fran Silber, an attorney.
 She began training in ballet at the age of three in Chapel Hill, commuting from her family's home in Durham.

 In 1986 her family moved to Greensboro and she enrolled as a student in the School of Greensboro Ballet, along with four of her siblings, training under John Dennis and Maryhelen Mayfield.
 She continued her ballet studies at the School of Greensboro Ballet while attending and later graduating from Greensboro Day School.
 She contemplated pursuing ballet professionally but, at 5-foot-9 inches, was considered too tall for many companies.
 Medoff earned a full Trinity Scholarship to attend Duke University, where she studied pre-medicine and dance and volunteered with the student-run Emergency Medical Services group.
 After taking a course on Broadway productions taught by producer Emanuel Azenberg, Medoff changed her major to English with the hopes of becoming a Broadway producer.
 Medoff interned backstage on Broadway Shows for Azenberg and his production company and also spent a semester in New York City, through Duke's Leadership Philanthropy & the Arts program, meeting non-profit executives and directors of different New York arts organizations.
 She also spent a summer abroad in London studying the West End theatre and Shakespeare.
 Medoff graduated summa cum laude from Duke in 2000.
 She went on to earn her master's degree in Business Administration from Harvard Business School in 2007.